 Additional details about Professor Fram’s talk will be provided soon.

-The next meeting of the 2014-2015 Duke-UNC Jewish Studies Seminar is Sunday, March 22, 2015.
+The next meeting of the 2014-2015 Duke-UNC Jewish Studies Seminar is Sunday, March 29, 2015.
 Professor Eitan Bar-Yosef from Ben-Gurion University of the Negev is a literary scholar and cultural historian specializing in Victorian Studies and in Postcolonialism.
 His research interests include postcolonial studies, the British Empire, and Israel Studies.
+Professor Bar-Yosef will lead a discussion on “Redrawing the Boundary Lines: The Non-Jew in the Contemporary Reform Synagogue.”

 The next meeting of the 2014-2015 Duke-UNC Jewish Studies Seminar is Sunday, April 19, 2015.
 Dana Kaplan is the rabbi of Congregation Shaare Shalom, the United Congregation of Israelites, in Kingston, Jamaica.
 He teaches Judaism at the United Theological College of the University of the West Indies.
 He holds a Ph.D. in American Jewish History from Tel Aviv University, where he studied with Professor Lloyd Gartner, and also has rabbinic ordination from Hebrew Union College-Jewish Institute of Religion in Jerusalem.